 So, in a rather interesting turn of events, I’ve had a request for built rods from my dormant SC20 project.
-As a result, I’ve decided to open up the last 10 rods for sale (out of 20 total).
-There are currently six rod numbers available as of this writing: 12, 13, 14, 17, 18, and 19.
+As a result, I’ve decided to open up the last of the rods for sale (out of 20 total).
+There are currently five rod numbers available as of this writing: 12, 13, 14, 17, and 18

 Here’s the low-down for any readers interested:

 I once worked on a film, sometimes called “The Movie” in certain circles.
 It was a film that made fly-fishing a part of the narrative, and made Montana a backdrop for its telling.
 The film’s title, A River Runs Through It, speaks to the flow of life and water and all that relates them.
 The film was based on a novella by Norman Maclean, itself a masterpiece in measured and bittersweet storytelling.
 The silver-screen adaptation of Norman’s words introduced a generation to the lives, loves and losses of a Montana family.

 As one of the film’s fly-casting and fishing doubles, I spent a fair amount of time with bamboo in my hand.
 In one scene I “shadow cast” across the flow of the Gallatin River only a couple of miles from where I caught my first ever trout on a fly.